JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code replaces an element in a list at a specific position without modifying the original list
+This code removes all characters c and C from a string